 All contact lens solutions are not created equal.
 “When it comes to cleaning your contact lenses, use the contact solution recommended by your doctor,” Hamada says.
 “Different types of contact lens solutions have different preservatives in them, so your doctor will know what’s best for your eyes’ needs.”

 You don’t clean them properly

 At the end of the day, it’s important to clean your lenses to remove makeup and any debris that may have built up during the day.
 After washing your hands, “rub each contact lens between your fingers and palm with a bit of fresh contact solution,” Hamada says.
 “Then, place your freshly cleaned lenses in their case with fresh solution.”
-Don’t miss these other contact habits that could cause infection.

 You reuse your contact lens solution

 The contact solution that’s already in your lens case was designed to disinfect, so it must be clean, right?
 Sorry, but no. “It’s possible the old solution breaks down after a while, so it will not disinfect the lens as well as it should,” says Eisenberg.
 In fact, topping off your old solution with an extra squirt could put you at risk of eye infections and other complications, says Quinn.
 Contact solution is so cheap that you might as well empty it out and do it right every time to avoid eye problems.